awsdocs/amazon-aurora-user-guide/doc_source/USER_WorkingWithReservedDBInstances.md

 Alternatively, if you have one `db.t2.large` instance running in your account in the same AWS Region, the billing benefit is applied to 50 percent of the usage of the DB instance\.

 ![\[Applying a reserved DB instance in part to a larger DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/ri-db-instance-flex-partial.png)

+**Note**
+We recommend using the T DB instance classes only for development and test servers, or other non\-production servers\.
+For more details on the T instance classes, see [DB instance class types](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Types)\.

 ### Reserved DB instance billing example<a name="USER_WorkingWithReservedDBInstances.BillingExample"></a>